 The parental control allows to block specific web pages not suitable for minors and even filter certain words so that in case of finding a web with such content, it does not get to be established.

 For those parents who have minors under their responsibility, this option can help (although it is not 100% effective) to the child does not access web pages not recommended for him being blocked in the router and registered in the registry of the router itself.
+You may also check their official site for further instructions.

 These were some of the things which you should know while setting up a router.
 If we have missed out on anything then please let us know about it in the comments section below.